Building reform

 Starting on 15 April 2025, all building contractors wanting to undertake class 1b and classes 3 to 9 building work in the Northern Territory must become registered as commercial building contractors.

-In accordance with Section 208 of the Building Act 1993, in relation to commercial building work for which a building permit was granted before 15 April 2025, commercial building work may be carried out in accordance with the Act as if Part 3 (Building Practitioners) of the amending Act had not commenced.
+In accordance with Section 208 of the Building Act 1993, in relation to commercial building work for which a building permit was granted before 15 April 2025, commercial building work may be carried out in accordance with the Act as if part 3 (Building Practitioners) of the amending Act had not commenced.
+This section determines it is an offence to carry out commercial building work after 15 April 2025, without building contractor commercial registration.

-For details on the requirements of registration for commercial building contractors please refer to the Building Practitioners Board and the Minister of Trade, Business and Asian Relations PDF (274.9 KB).
+For details on the requirements of registration for commercial building contractors please refer to the Building Practitioners Board and the Ministerial Determination from the Minister of Trade, Business and Asian Relations PDF (274.9 KB).

 The Ministerial Determination No S23 that was gazetted on 14 April 2025 outlines the experience criteria for registrations in all categories of building practitioners for the Northern Territory.